timo/zasim/docs/index.rst

   - Displaying one-dimensional and two-dimensional cellular automatons.
   - Show different types of histograms.
   - Compare different runs of cellular automatons.
-  - Manipulate cellular space through UI or code.
+  - Manipulate cellular space through external programs, the UI or code.

-  - It runs fast, but developing new cellular automatons is simple.
+Zasim runs fast, but developing new cellular automatons is simple.

 Getting the code
 ================